dennispeld/time-on-mars/README.md

 To test the solution, I have added functional and unit tests under /tests folder.
 The folder structure for tests is identical to the one in /src folder.
 Each class from /src has it's own test class in /tests.

-To run tests
-- Navigate to symfony folder and run
+To run tests, navigate to symfony folder and run

 `php bin/phpunit`